sorm/sorm.github.com/index.md

 ##Features

 * **Complete abstraction from relational concepts**.
 You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and one-to-many relations.
-* **An intuitive, centralized connection-agnostic API of just a few methods**.
+* **An intuitive and centralized connection-agnostic API of just a few methods**.
 No tangled implicit constructions and functionality scatterred accross multiple components.
 * **Automated schema generation**.
 * **Multithreading**.
 A single SORM instance can safely be used accross multiple threads.
-* **Integrated connections pooling with**.
+* **Integrated connections pooling**.
 Scalable just by setting a "poolSize" parameter.

 ##A Quick Intro